bertcarnell/raspicluster/docs/setup/non-raspberrypi-computenode-setup.md

   - Computer Name: `ThinkPad` and `Dell`
 3. Pacakge installation
   - `sudo apt-get upgrade`
-  - `sudo apt-get install r-base` (R 3.0.2)
+  - `sudo apt-get install r-base`
   - `sudo apt-get install subversion`
   - `sudo apt-get install git`
-  - `sudo apt-get install openjdk-7-jre-headless`
+  - `sudo apt-get install openjdk-8-jre-headless`
   - `sudo apt-get install openssh-server` (To allow ssh into the node)
   - `sudo ssh restart`
 4. Remove unnecessary packages.
+(If the minimal install is used, this is unnecessary)
   - From the Ubuntu software center:
     - Installed
       - Office